-- 8.21 Avison Young, on behalf of the Council, is in negotiations with seven of the eight known freeholders across the Order Land.
-A summary of the current position with each of these owners is set out below. - 8.22 It should be noted that there are tenants/occupiers on some of these sites.
-Avison Young has sent letters to occupiers and has door knocked a number of time on site, but with the exception of two occupiers, no contact has been returned from any of the occupiers (who are not also owner occupiers) as part of these negotiations.
+- 9.22 Avison Young, on behalf of the Council, is in negotiations with seven of the eight known freeholders across the Order Land.
+Since the making of the Order contact has now successfully been made with the eighth freeholder.
+A summary of the current position with each of these owners is set out below. - 9.23 It should be noted that there are tenants/occupiers on some of these sites.
+Avison Young has sent letters to occupiers and has door knocked a number of time at properties within the Order Land prior to the making of the Order, but with the exception of two occupiers, no contact has been returned from any of the occupiers (who are not also owner occupiers) as part of these negotiations.
+One further occupier has made contact with Avison Young once the Order was made.
 All seven freeholders who are in negotiations with the Council, have stated that they can obtain vacant possession of their properties.
-Negotiations are proceeding on this basis. - 8.23 One of the two exceptions where there has been contact by an occupier/tenant was the previous tenant/occupier of 46 Stafford Street (plot 6) who began negotiations with Avison Young in March 2021.
+Negotiations are proceeding on this basis. - 9.24 Prior to the making of the Order, one of the exceptions where there has been contact by an occupier/tenant was the previous tenant/occupier of (plot 6) who began negotiations with Avison Young in March 2021.
 Following negotiations, agreement was reached between the Council and the occupier and a compensation settlement was agreed and paid in April 2023.
 The former occupier has moved his business nearby to Wolverhampton.

-, plots 1,2,3,4,5,6,7,9,10,14,16,17,18,19,20,21,22,23,24,25,27 and 28 of the Order Schedule and Order Map but now works for himself.
-He also has an appointed architect who is involved in the negotiations.
+plots 1,2,3,4,5,6,7,9,10,14,16,17,18,19,20,21,22,23,24,25,27 and 28 of the Order Schedule and Order Map